ankiitgupta7/ankiitgupta7.github.io/pages/about.md

 Hello there!

 I am Ankit Gupta, PhD student (Fall 2023 - present) in Computer Science and Engineering at Michigan State University, USA.
-Additionally, I am part of the MSU Dual PhD program in Ecology, Evolution, and Behavior (EEB).
+Additionally, I am part of the MSU's Dual PhD program in Ecology, Evolution, and Behavior (EEB).
 In the summer of 2024, I will be a visiting researcher at the Artificial Intelligence & Innovation Lab at Cedars-Sinai in West Hollywood, Los Angeles.

 I completed my undergraduate engineering degree in 2021 at the Indian Institute of Technology, Kharagpur (IIT-KGP), India, spending five of the most precious and memorable years of my life there.
 Following this, I pursued an MS degree in Cognitive Neuroscience on a full scholarship in Taipei City, graduating in May 2023.